 THE MOST AFFORDABLE QUALITY OPTION: BRIGHAM YOUNG’S $46,310 EMBA PROGRAM

 Another reason for the sticker shock is the fact that Executive MBA programs often are taught by a school’s star professors and boast dedicated career coaches and career development staffers.
 The high costs also reflect brand power.
 Schools with big brands are able to get better pricing than others.
 More often than not, the cost of an EMBA goes up with a school’s reputation and ranking.

-There are plenty of Executive MBA programs that cost less than half of what Wharton, Columbia or Kellogg charge, but they are typically at schools that lack the drawing power of those world class business schools.
+There are plenty of Executive MBA programs that cost less than half of what Wharton, Columbia, or Kellogg charge, but they are typically at schools that lack the drawing power of those world-class business schools.
 One of the least expensive, quality options costs only $46,310 at Brigham Young University’s Marriott School of Business.
 BYU’s 24-month EMBA program was recently ranked an impressive 25th in the world by The Economist and the total cost covers tuition, books and fees, two residency weeks, Saturday lunches, and a two-week-long foreign business excursion.

-The program fee even covers transportation, hotel accommodations and breakfast during the global excursion–but not hotel stays for the alternating Friday and Saturday class sessions.
+The program fee even covers transportation, hotel accommodations, and breakfast during the global excursion–but not hotel stays for the alternating Friday and Saturday class sessions.
 One reason it is so affordable?
-A good chunk of the program’s operating costs are paid with the tithes of members of the Church of Jesus Christ of Latter-day Saints, though any one can attend the program and it is not religious in nature.
+A good chunk of the program’s operating costs are paid with the tithes of members of the Church of Jesus Christ of Latter-day Saints, though anyone can attend the program and it is not religious in nature.

 69% OF EMBA GRADS FIND THEIR PROGRAMS TO BE FINANCIALLY REWARDING